katakampranav/Hospital-Appointment-Scheduler-using-Alexa/README.md

 8. **Voice Authentication**: The skill uses voice authentication for user identity verification during registration and login.

 9. **Email Notifications**: Verification emails are sent to new patients, and confirmation emails are sent for scheduled appointments.

+## Working with New Patients
+New patients can efficiently register and schedule appointments through the Hospital Appointment Scheduler skill.
+Below is a step-by-step guide on how new patients can utilize the skill:

+1.	**Skill Invocation**: New patients can initiate the skill by saying "Alexa, open Hospital Appointment Scheduler."

+2.	**Registration**: Alexa will guide the new patient through the registration process.
+The patient needs to provide the following information:
+•	Full Name
+•	Age
+•	Gender
+•	Date of Birth (DOB)
+•	Father's Name
+•	Email Address

+3.	**Email Verification**: After registration, the skill will send a verification email to the provided email address.
+The patient must check their email and follow the instructions to complete the verification process.

+4.	**Account Creation**: Once the email is verified, the skill will create a unique patient ID for the new patient.
+The patient can use this ID for future logins.

+5.	**Doctor Availability Checking**: New patients can inquire about doctor availability based on their preferred specialization, date, and time.

+6.	**Appointment Booking**: After selecting a suitable doctor and appointment slot, the patient can proceed to book the appointment.
+Alexa will confirm the booking and send a confirmation email to the patient.

+## Working with Returning Patients
+Returning patients can conveniently access their accounts and manage appointments through the Hospital Appointment Scheduler skill.
+Here's a step-by-step guide on how returning patients can use the skill:

+1.	**Skill Invocation**: Returning patients can launch the skill by saying "Alexa, open Hospital Appointment Scheduler."

+2.	**Returning Patient Login**: Alexa will prompt the returning patient to provide their unique patient ID for authentication.
+The patient can say, "My patient ID is [patient ID]," to log in directly.

+3.	**Appointment Management**: Once logged in, returning patients can manage their appointments with ease.
+They can schedule appointments, check available doctors by giving date, time and your required specialization.

+4.	**Doctor Recommendations**: Returning patients can also ask for doctor recommendations based on their medical condition or symptoms.
+Alexa will provide a list of doctors specializing in relevant fields to help them make informed decisions.

+5.	**Appointment Booking**: After selecting a suitable doctor and appointment slot, the patient can proceed to book the appointment.
+Alexa will confirm the booking and send a confirmation email to the patient.

+## In case if you forgot your Patient ID
+-->**Forgot Patient ID**: In case the patient forgets their patient ID, Alexa will offer an alternative way to verify their identity.
+The patient can say, "I forgot my patient ID," and Alexa will ask for their father's name for verification.

 ## Applications